hfhhfhzx/UnpackScript/README_EN.md

 - Secondly, prepare the Boot image you want to unpack and place it in the directory where the script is located.
 Make sure its name is "boot.img".

 - Finally, execute this script as shell/root.
 Bang!
 A file named "kernel" appears in the directory where the script is located.

+### ⚠️ Important Restrictions
+- **It is mandatory** to name the libmagiskboot.so file as `libmagiskboot.so`
+- **It is mandatory** to name the boot image as `boot.img`
+> The current version has hardcoded dependencies, which will be optimized in the future

 # Questions and Answers